KDAB/KDBindings/docs/api/docs/getting-started/data-binding.md

 std::cout << area << std::endl; // will print 15
 ```

-Pretty much all arithmetic operators are supported, as well as combinations of properties with constant values.
+Pretty much all arithmetic operators are supported, as well as combinations of properties with
+constant values.

 ## Declaring functions for use in data binding

 KDBindings also allows you to declare arbitrary functions as usable in the context of data binding.
 See the [`node_functions.h`](./node__functions_8h.html) file for documentation on the associated macros.

 This is already done for some of the `std` arithmetic functions, like abs and floor.
 You can use the KDBINDINGS_DECLARE_STD_FUNCTION macro to declare more of these when necessary.

-### Example
+### Example: declaring functions for data binding

 ``` cpp
 #include <kdbindings/binding.h>